-Today is no ordinary day!
-Every year, on October 12th, people and communities from around the world unite to celebrate World Arthritis Day.
-World Arthritis Day (WAD for short) is a global awareness-raising day, which for the second time, is part of the European League Against Rheumatism’s ‘Don’t Delay, Connect Today!’ campaign.
+World Arthritis Day (WAD for short) is a global awareness-raising day, which in 2019, is part of the European League Against Rheumatism (EULAR) ‘Don’t Delay, Connect Today’ campaign focus ‘Time2Work’.

-Rheumatic and musculoskeletal diseases (RMDs) are now broadly recognised as one of the most challenging chronic conditions around the world, affecting a quarter of all people in Europe – that’s more than 120 million people.
+Rheumatic and musculoskeletal diseases (RMDs for short) are now broadly recognised as one of the most challenging chronic conditions around the world, affecting a quarter of all people in Europe – that’s more than 120 million people.
 RMDs affect both men and women of all ages, including children and young people.
 However, some RMDs are more common amongst certain populations.
-For example, rheumatoid arthritis, scleroderma, fibromyalgia and lupus tend to affect more women.
-While spondyloarthropathies, such as ankylosing spondylitis, and gout tend to be more common in men.
+For example, rheumatoid arthritis, scleroderma, fibromyalgia and lupus tend to affect more women; while spondyloarthropathies, such as ankylosing spondylitis, and gout tend to be more common in men.

 People with RMDs often receive delayed or no diagnosis at all, leaving people at the hands of these painful and damaging conditions.
 Early diagnosis is key to preventing further damage, so that appropriate treatment can be given in a timely manner.
 The challenge in receiving a diagnosis is often due to a lack of awareness, reducing peoples’ quality of life.